-Scenario Reason ITC showing in GSTR- 2A but not available in Table-8A of GSTR-9 for FY 2018-19 Check if your supplier has filed GSTR-1 or GSTR-5 after the cut-off date, 31st October 2019.
+Scenario Reason Check if your supplier has filed GSTR-1 or GSTR-5 after the cut-off date, 31st October 2019.

 The number of Normal Taxpayers stands at 1.03 crore out of which around 14 lakh taxpayers are mandated to file Annual Return GSTR-9 as their Annual Aggregate Turnover was more than Rs.
 2 Crores.